szaster/Budget-App/README.md

 ## Installation and usage

 No installation.
-Just open the [Live website on Heroku]().
+Just open the [Live website on Heroku](https://dashboard.heroku.com/apps/budget-app-online-offline).
 In order to look at/play with the underlying code, clone the code on your machine, install and import dependencies with `npm install`.
-Run the application with a command `node server.js` in a terminal.
+Run the application with a command `npm start` in a terminal.
 MongoDB needs to be installed on your machine as well.

 ## Tech Stack